 USF’s move-in day is…well…a lot of work.
 Be prepared for many trips to the car and possibly one or two to the store for the inevitable forgotten or overlooked item (ours was not enough Command hooks and power strips).
 It is also super hot in August, so try to be as efficient as you can.
 A hand truck helps.
 I will not get into the emotional goodbyes at the end of the day, as I could not properly put that into words, but sunglasses to cover my watery, red eyes helped.
 All of us at HaveUHeard have had different experiences at move in, so take advice, prepare, and have patience.

-If you have a student starting Spring 2019, move-in is on Saturday, January 5th at 10 am.
-Click here for more information.
-For the main fall move in, USF holds a Grand Opening to mark the opening of the residence halls for the semester.
-It will run from 9 am to 4 pm on August 15th.
+If you have a student starting Fall 2019, move-in is on Sunday, August 18th at 10 am.
+For the fall move in, USF holds a Grand Opening to mark the opening of the residence halls for the semester.
+It will run from 9 am to 4 pm on August 22nd.
 Once you arrive on campus, you need to go to the Marshall Student Center to check in.
 This is where you will pick up your key.
 Once checked in, the USF team will give you a map and directions to help locate your move-in location.
 At your residence, there will be a Bull Haul move-in crew to help.
 They are volunteers and are only there on Grand Opening day, so if you can, take advantage of the extra helping hands.
 If you cannot move in during Grand Opening, you can still check in 24-hours a day afterward.

 Some students or groups are approved to move in early.
 The early move-in day starts on August 11th.
 A nightly rate will be applied to move in early.